tDCS Device Comparison

 What is Important in a tDCS Device

-- When choosing a tDCS device it is important to check for these essential features.
+- When choosing a tDCS device it is important to

 - Build Quality - The highest quality consumer devices are professional grade.